Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: The effects of cosmic expansion on gravitation

 As mentioned above, the mean acceleration of the Moon, ${\dot n}_{\text m}{\equiv}{\frac{d}{dt}}n_{\text m}$ (where $n_{\text m}$ is the mean geocentric angular velocity of the Moon as observed from its motion) is a very important quantity for calculating the evolution of the Earth-Moon system.
-From equation (71) we find the quasi-metric prediction \eqa n_{\text m}(t)={\frac{d{\phi}_{\text m}}{dt}}= {\frac{t_0}{t}}n_{\text m}(t_0), \qquad \Rightarrow \qquad {\dot n}_{\text m}{\equiv}{\frac{d}{dt}}n_{\text m}=-Hn_{\text m}, \ena and inserting the observed value 0.549$^{{\prime}{\prime}}$/s for $n_{\text m}$ at the present epoch, we get the corresponding cosmological contribution to ${\dot n}_{\text m}$, namely about $-$13.6$^{{\prime}{\prime}}$/cy$^2$.
+From equation (76) we find the quasi-metric prediction \eqa n_{\text m}(t)={\frac{d{\phi}_{\text m}}{dt}}= {\frac{t_0}{t}}n_{\text m}(t_0), \qquad \Rightarrow \qquad {\dot n}_{\text m}{\equiv}{\frac{d}{dt}}n_{\text m}=-Hn_{\text m}, \ena and inserting the observed value 0.549$^{{\prime}{\prime}}$/s for $n_{\text m}$ at the present epoch, we get the corresponding cosmological contribution to ${\dot n}_{\text m}$, namely about $-$13.6$^{{\prime}{\prime}}$/cy$^2$.
 This value may be compared to the value $-$13.74$^{{\prime}{\prime}}$/cy$^2$ obtained from fitting LLR data to a model based on the lunar theory ELP [13].
 Note that this second value is the {\em total} mean acceleration, wherein other modelled (positive) contributions are included.
 These other contributions amount to about 12.12$^{{\prime}{\prime}}$/cy$^2$ and are mainly attributed to the secular variation of the solar eccentricity due to (indirect) planetary perturbations [13].
 When these contributions are removed, one deduces a {\em tidal} contribution ${\dot n}_{\rm tid}$ of about $-$25.86$^{{\prime}{\prime}}$/cy$^2$ to ${\dot n}_{\text m}$ [13].
 Similar values for ${\dot n}_{\rm tid}$ as inferred from LLR data have been found in, e.g., [14] ($-$25.9$^{{\prime}{\prime}}$/cy$^2$).
 We see that in absolute values, the quasi-metric result is smaller than the tidal term inferred from LLR data using standard theory.
-But since the non-tidal secular contributions to ${\dot n}_{\rm m}$ are calculated from the ELP theory [13] and not calculated within the quasi-metric framework, and as long as no independent measurements exist confirming these contributions, they can be treated as model-dependent.
-Thus it is in principle possible to omit both tidal and the traditional non-tidal secular contributions to ${\dot n}_{\rm m}$ and construct a quasi-metric model containing only the cosmic contribution.
+But the non-tidal secular contributions to ${\dot n}_{\rm m}$ can be treated as model-dependent since they are calculated from the ELP theory based on an inferred secular acceleration of the mean longitude of the Earth's perihelion ${\dot n}_{\rm pE}$ of about $1.06''$/cy$^2$ [13].
+However, said inferred value is not valid in quasi-metric theory since this value most likely follows from mismodelling the observational data; an alternative explanation of the data can be found from the predicted cosmic expansion of the Earth's orbit (see below).
+So it is in principle possible to omit both tidal and the traditional non-tidal secular contributions to ${\dot n}_{\rm m}$ and construct a quasi-metric model containing only the cosmic contribution.
 And as shown above, such a model fits the data well.